1. What makes you an expert in this region?

 Although not exactly a secret – every visitor must see the UNESCO World Heritage site of the “Aphrodite’s Rock” or as the locals say “Petra tou Romiou”, where the mythical Goddess Aphrodite rose from the sea foam and arrived on the shores of Cyprus.
 Legends say that if you swim three times anti-clockwise around the rock you will have eternal youth and fertility.

 I love to explore the west of the island on a mountain bike.
-There are great opportunities for a family or couples to cycle in areas along the coastal road but also up into hills, making a few stops along the way for drink at any of the village coffee shops where you can mingle with the locals.
-Take in the scenery from either the coastline or the higher hills which both offer spectacular views of the Mediterranean sea and the green mountainous regions and valleys.
+There are great opportunities for a family or couples to cycle in areas along the coastal road but also up into hills, making a few stops along the way for a drink at any of the village coffee shops where you can mingle with the locals.

-8. What’s the one experience that really captures the essence of the region for you, and why?
+7. What’s the one experience that really captures the essence of the region for you?

-A boat trip which will take you to the Akamas Blue Lagoon as an experience to be treasured.
-Although I have been living in the area for almost 30 years, I have only managed to take this boat trip a couple of times.
-It’s an area so untouched and virgin, that the memory is so vivid in my mind.
+A boat trip that will take you to the Akamas Blue Lagoon is an experience to be treasured.
 The drive to this area to take the boat trip is rather long (around 50-60 mins) but I can guarantee it will be well worth it.